exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 An anchoring transaction proposal is constructed as follows:

 - It conforms to the Bitcoin transaction specification.
-- The inputs are:
+- Its inputs are:

     - The change output of the selected common LECT.
 This input is present in every anchoring transaction except the first one.
     - The funding UTXO written in the global configuration (if it has not been spent yet).

-- The outputs contain a data output and change output only.
+- Its outputs contain a data output and change output only.
 The change output goes first, and the data output goes second.
-- The data output contains a single `OP_RETURN` instruction with anchored data.
+- Its data output contains a single `OP_RETURN` instruction with anchored data.
 Such data consist of multiple [data chunks](#data-chunks)
-- The change output reroutes funds to the next anchoring address if the anchoring address [should be changed](#changing-validators-list).
+- Its change output reroutes funds to the next anchoring address if the anchoring address [should be changed](#changing-validators-list).
   Otherwise, the current address is used.